 Maintenance

-We use experiments, observations, and simulation models to explore patterns and processes that underlie the maintenance of biodiversity now and into the future.
+We use observations and simulation models to explore patterns and processes that underlie the maintenance of biodiversity now and into the future.

 Our overall research questions